“Every great and deep difficulty bears in itself its own solution. It forces us to change our thinking in order to find it.”

 Pain is what your brain uses to tell you that you have a problem that requires attention and action.
 My sciatica appeared after I had refused to recognise that my frequent injuries in dance classes were a sign that something needed to change in my treatment of myself.

 This is common knowledge with sciatica fortunately, even your doctor will tell that movement is more effective than bed-rest.
 My first proper discovery came when I used a side-bending-in-sitting action as an emergency treatment for sciatica brought on by lugging heavy bags around London on my way to Edinburgh.
-Next I realised that exaggerating this side-bending movement in my gait as soon as I felt a twinge gave me a way to prevent an attack from developing – by then I was learning to respect those warning signs.
-Walking in a well-organised way can be a method of pain control and is definitely a great way to improve both your posture and the health of your spine.
+Next I realised that exaggerating this side-bending movement in my gait as soon as I felt a twinge gave me a way to prevent an attack from developing – by then I was learning to respect those early-warning signs.
+Walking in a well-organised way can be an effective method of pain control and is definitely a great way to improve both your posture and the health of your spine.

 Pain is a great stimulus to self-awareness